-Stirring coffee with a cinnamon stick instead of a coffee spoon will give it aroma
+Stirring coffee with a cinnamon stick instead of a coffee spoon will give it aroma and a sweet taste.

 THE PHOENIX

 Mythology relates the fragrant and stimulating cinnamon to the immortal Phoenix that lived in the Garden of Eden and rose from its ashes every five hundred years.